UnNatural History – A major new exhibition exploring natural history and climate change curated by Invisible Dust

 We’re delighted to announce UnNatural History in partnership with The Herbert Art Gallery & Museum This major new exhibition of international naturalists and artists curated by Invisible Dust will explore the role of the artist as an intrinsic part of the science of natural history, enabling our modern understanding of ecology, climate change, extinction and the threats to biodiversity.
 The exhibition will form part of the launch programme for Coventry UK City of Culture 2021.

-UnNatural History features over 20 international artists from Belgium, Germany, India, Ireland, Kenya, New Zealand, Norway, Singapore, Turkey, UK and USA, including four newly commissioned works responding to the Herbert’s Natural Science Collection by Frances Disley, Dubmorphology, Tania Kovats and Gözde İlkin.
+UnNatural History features 26 international artists working in Aotearoa New Zealand, Austria, Belgium, Germany, India, Ireland, Kenya, Mexico, Singapore, Turkey, UK and USA.
+It includes four newly commissioned works responding to the Herbert’s Natural Science Collection by Gözde İlkin Frances Disley, Dubmorphology, Tania Kovats

 The observational skills and techniques of artists, including their speculations, have enabled us to learn about plants and animals in drawings, long before the advancements of technologies such as microscopes and photography.
 Featuring drawings, paintings, sculpture, installation, lens-based, digital media and new technologies, UnNatural History will connect these valuable collections to the past, present, and future of our relationship to nature through depictions, scientific representations and imagined realities created by artists.